springfall2008/batpred/README.md

 # batpred
 Home battery prediction and automatic charging for Home Assistant with GivTCP

+Copyright (c) Trefor Southwell May 2023 - All rights reserved This software maybe used at not cost for personal use only No warranty is given, either expressed or implied
+For support please raise a Github ticket or use the GivTCP Facebook page

 Operation:

 The app runs every N minutes (default 5), it will automatically update its prediction for the home battery levels for the next period, up to a maximum of 48 hours.
 It will automatically find charging slots (up to 8 slots) and if enabled configure them automatically with GivTCP.
 It uses the solar production forecast from Solcast combined with your historical energy use and your plan charging slots to make a prediction.